abelardojarab/gputeachingkit-labs/Module3/ImageBlur/description.markdown

+---
+title: CUDA Image Blur
+author: GPU Teaching Kit
+---

 ## Objective

-The purpose of this lab is to implement an efficient histogramming equalization
-	algorithm for an input image.
+The purpose of this lab is to implement an efficient image blurring algorithm for an input image.
 Like the image convolution MP, the image is represented as `RGB float` values.
-You will convert that to `GrayScale unsigned char` values and compute the histogram.
-Based on the histogram, you will compute a histogram equalization function which you will
-	then apply to the original image to get the color corrected image.
+You will operate directly on the RGB float values and use a 3x3 Box Filter to blur the original image to produce the burred image.

 ## Prerequisites